JuliaKukulies/juliakukulies.github.io/research.md

 title: "Research interests"
 ---

 My research aims to **quantify and predict the effects of climate change on regional-to-global precipitation dynamics**, with a focus on how warming modifies the intensity, frequency, and spatial distribution of rainfall extremes and their cascading impacts on the hydrological cycle.
-To achieve this, I integrate **high-resolution, convection-permitting climate modeling** (e.g., MPAS, WRF) with **multi-platform satellite observations** (e.g., GPM, CloudSat) and advanced diagnostic tools, enabling a process-oriented understanding of precipitation shifts under anthropogenic forcing.
+To achieve this, I integrate **kilometer-scale climate modeling** (e.g., MPAS, WRF) with **multi-platform satellite observations** (e.g., GPM, CloudSat) and advanced diagnostic tools, enabling a process-oriented understanding of precipitation shifts under anthropogenic forcing.

 ![Satellite Clouds](satellite_clouds.png)